abassoftware/ubisense-rtls/README.md

 # ubisense-rtls
-Mock server for ubisense rtls clients
+Mock server for ubisense rtls (real time location system) clients

 This is a mock server that sends [ubisense rtls](http://ubisense.net/en/products/rtls-platform) JSON POST bodies to a specified URL.